 Even if you forget to add an unsubscribe link, SendPulse will insert it automatically to every email template, caring about your sender reputation and your subscribers’ user experience.

 You can customize the unsubscribe link by changing the wording, the font, its size and color, and the color of the background.
 Here’s an instruction on how to customize your unsubscribe link.

 In the drag-and-drop editor, you can create a block called “Footer,” which contains that unsubscribe link, privacy terms, your company’s address, etc., and use this block throughout your email campaigns.

-Some of the unsubscribe link examples we’ve gathered contravene the CAM-SPAM act; the others show how to conduct your email marketing with transparency.
+Some of the unsubscribe link examples we’ve gathered breach the CAM-SPAM act; the others show how to conduct your email marketing with transparency.
 Let’s see the difference between them.

 Architectural Digest.
 In this example, the unsubscribe link is hidden in one line next to the “Private Policy.”
 Chances are that users won’t find it here.
 Besides, the wording in the result isn’t logical: “View our Unsubscribe.”

 Victoria’s Secret.
-Unsubscribe link is lost in the text at the email’s bottom.
-The word “Unsubscribe” is not underlined or highlighted in any way, so users will have hard times finding it.
+The unsubscribe link is lost in the text at the email’s bottom.
+The word “Unsubscribe” is not underlined or highlighted in any way, so users will have a hard time finding it.
 Give it a try!

 Mitsubishi.
 It’s quite easy to find the essential word “unsubscribe” here because it is underlined and bold.
 If it wasn't, you wouldn’t find it in the text.